MicroRaft/MicroRaft/site-src/src/docs/main-abstractions.md

 href="https://github.com/MicroRaft/MicroRaft/blob/master/microraft/src/main/java/io/microraft/RaftRole.java"
 target="_blank">`RaftRole`</a> denotes the roles of `RaftNode`s as specified in the Raft consensus algorithm.
 Currently, MicroRaft implements the main roles defined in the paper: `LEADER`, `CANDIDATE`, and `FOLLOWER`.
-The popular extension roles, such as `LEARNER` and `WITNESS`, are not implemented yet, but they are on the roadmap.
+Moreover, it also implements an extension adding non-voting members: `LEARNER`.
+The `WITNESS` role is not implemented yet, but it's on the roadmap.

 ## `RaftNodeStatus`